Success is thrilling.

 Firstly, before starting spend 1-2 hours classifying every NEET chapter across Physics, Chemistry, and Biology into the three categories described above.
 Write them down — do not keep this in your head.

 Then begin with Biology.
 It carries the highest NEET weightage at 360 out of 720 marks and rewards consistent daily effort more reliably than any other subject.
-Work through Class 11 Biology chapters using the three-category approach — direct practice for Category 1, Smart Notes for Category 2 and NCERT for Category 3.
+Work through Class 11 Biology chapters using the three-category approach — direct practice for Category 1, revision with personal notes for Category 2 and NCERT for Category 3.

 Introduce Chemistry from Week 3 of Month 1 alongside Biology.
 Organic Chemistry and Physical Chemistry are high-yield areas for droppers who invest time early in the year.